Thursday, December 20, 2007

 THE SMOKE FROM KRAZY KAT'S CHIMNEY

-We have chatted in the past about artists who delight in drawing subjects such as hair or folds or water, that allow them to take liberties with abstract design.
+We have chatted in the past about artists who delight in drawing subjects such as hair or folds of cloth or water, that allow the artist to take liberties with abstract design.

 The great George Herriman rarely passed up an opportunity to draw smoke coming from a chimney.
-He seemed to place smoke in a picture the way a hat designer would place a feather in a lady's chapeau.
+He seemed to add smoke to a picture the way a hat designer might place a feather in a lady's chapeau.

 For art's sake, every fireplace in Coconino County must have been roaring all summer long.

-You can look at each of these little abstract designs as a miniature rorschach test:
+You can treat each of these little abstract designs as a miniature rorschach test:

-I think the smoke from Krazy Kat's chimney is far superior as abstract art.
+For me, the smoke from Krazy Kat's chimney is the superior work.

 Herriman is a true genius.
 I don't know if you already spoke about the way he manages the backgrounds: sometimes they change without logical sense !